alimness/sabbath-school-resources/src/en/explore/hope-for-todays-families/02-marriage-gods-way/02-marriage-gods-way.md

 Marriage is at once awesome, wonderful, and difficult.
 Awesome and wonderful because it was designed by the Creator for us to reflect His image.
 Difficult because it brings together two flawed, imperfect, selfish human beings who become even more flawed and selfish once married.
 Married couples need to confront this reality and work together as teammates and friends.
 Together, we must fight the enemy that threatens to destroy our oneness with each other and our oneness with God.

+---

+{"style": {"text": {"size": "sm"}}}
-1. We are not talking about the pain of abuse.
+<sup>1</sup> We are not talking about the pain of abuse.
 If you are experiencing any type of physical or emotional abuse in your relationship, please seek help from a qualified counselor or pastor.
 Without help, the abuse will most likely get worse.
 For more information, visit Adventist Family Ministries at http://www.family.adventist.org.